Minnakhmetov/hide-solved-extension/README.md

-This Chrome extension will help you to find a contest you haven't solved yet for virtual participation.
+This Chrome extension will help you to find a contest you haven't solved yet for virtual participation on codeforces.com.